maritiren/maritiren.github.io/content/posts/understanding-k8s-securitycontext/index.md

     #   - NET_BIND_SERVICE  # Only if needed
 ```

-**Pro tip:** Most applications don't need any capabilities if running on non-privileged ports.
+**Pro tip:** Most applications don't need any capabilities if running on
+non-privileged ports.

 [See implementation guide →]({{< ref "k8s-securitycontext-trivy-vscode#capabilities" >}})

-### seccompProfile
+### seccompProfile {#seccompprofile}

-**What it does:** Applies a seccomp (secure computing mode) profile to restrict system calls.
+**What it does:** Applies a seccomp (secure computing mode) profile to restrict
+system calls.

-**Why it matters:** Limits which kernel system calls the container can make, reducing attack surface.
+**Why it matters:** Limits which kernel system calls the container can make,
+reducing attack surface.

-**When to use:** Use `RuntimeDefault` for most applications - it's a safe, general-purpose profile.
+**When to use:** Use `RuntimeDefault` for most applications - it's a safe,
-Custom profiles are rarely needed unless you have specific security requirements.
+general-purpose profile.
+Custom profiles are rarely needed unless you have
+specific security requirements.

 ```yaml
 securityContext: